dockstore/dockstore/_docs/launch.md

 permalink: /docs/user-tutorials/launch/
 ---
 <div class="alert alert-info">
 This tutorial is a continuation of <a href="/docs/publisher-tutorials/hosted-tools-and-workflows/">Hosted Tools and Workflows</a>.
-Please complete the tutorial prior to doing this one.
+Please complete the tutorial prior to doing this one, unless you were directly linked to this page.
 </div>

 # Launching Tools and Workflows